jarrodmillman/rcsds/_sources/standard/bash-advanced.txt

 How much shell scripting should I learn?
 ----------------------------------------

+We've covered most of what you are likely to need to know about the shell.
+I tend to only use bash scripts for simple tasks that require only a few lines of bash commands and very little control flow (i.e., conditional statements, loops).
+For more complicated OS tasks, it is often preferable to use Python.
-You can do a fair amount of what you need from within R using the *system()* function.
+You can also do a fair amount of what you need from within R using the ``system()`` function.
 This will enable you to avoid dealing with a lot of shell programming syntax (but you’ll still need to know how to use UNIX utilities, wildcards, and pipes to be effective).
-Example: a fellow student when I was in grad school programmed a tool in R to extract concert information from the web for bands appearing in her iTunes library.
-Not the most elegant solution, but it got the job done.

-For more extensive shell programming, it’s probably worth learning Python and doing it there rather than using a shell script.
-In particular iPython makes it very easy to interact with the operating system.

 Documentation tools
 ===================